ryanwoodsmall/static-binaries/README.md

 - built with/via [crosware](https://github.com/ryanwoodsmall/crosware)
 - binaries are built with [musl-cross-make](https://github.com/richfelker/musl-cross-make) compilers
 - static compilers are available at [musl-misc](https://github.com/ryanwoodsmall/musl-misc)
+- sabotage's [netbsd-curses](https://github.com/sabotage-linux/netbsd-curses) is used to avoid external termcap/terminfo db
 - can be run with proper `qemu-${ARCH}-static` setup directly on a system or in a docker container

+# note!

+:warning: _bing stinking warning_ :warning:

+- **binaries almost certainly will not be the latest version!**
+- **some architectures may or may not be in sync, have all binaries available, etc.!**

+these may be useful but they're a means to an end, so don't replace your userspace with these...

+updates will be provided, maybe, sometime, on an "i guess i should maybe update that" basis.

 # binaries